 3. Pet smarts

 I strongly support getting a pet.
-My two pets bring me so much joy, and I can’t imagine life without them.
+My three pets bring me so much joy, and I can’t imagine life without them.
 Do be sure to save up a little first and GET PET INSURANCE.

 Gahh this one makes me cringe a little.
 About a month after discontinuing our pet insurance last year our cat got horribly sick with a bladder infection.
 Four nights in the emergency vet and $2000 later, I couldn’t believe we had made such a dumb mistake.
 Pets get sick.
 It happens even if your pets are only 2 years old.
 Be smarter than me and GET PET INSURANCE (and keep it!).